kelbudiul/glossary/README.md

 # Programming Concepts Refined

 ## Description
-This repository serves as a comprehensive collection of in-depth articles and explanations on various programming concepts, design principles, and best practices.
+This repository serves as a collection of articles and explanations on various programming concepts, design principles, and best practices.
 It aims to provide clear, concise, and practical insights into complex topics in software development.

 ## Purpose
 The goal of this repository is to: